TV Legend Bob Barker Helps Open New Donkey Sanctuary

 The former host of the "Price Is Right" is once again stepping into the spotlight, this time to help the wild burros in the Inland Empire.

-The new Donkeyland Wildlife Sanctuary is officially open serving a huge area in and around Reche Canyon.
+The new Donkeyland Wildlife Sanctuary is officially open, serving a huge area in and around Reche Canyon.
+Bob Barker and his charitable foundation contributed millions of dollars to help build the preserve.

 The burros have been found in cities like Moreno Valley, Colton Riverside, and Loma Linda.